abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 ## Introduction

-Hi, in this step by step article we will see how we can integrate the Syncfusion MVC Components to our ABP MVC UI.
+Hi, in this article we will see how we can integrate the Syncfusion MVC Components into our application.

 ## Source Code